-This article was written by Claire Berry, an Employment Lawyer at Price Bailey Legal Services.
+This article was written by Claire Berry, an Employment Solicitor at Price Bailey.
 If you have any questions or require any assistance, you can contact Claire and the employment team on the form below.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.